SeguelLab/tutorial-sicss/README.md

 ### [1️⃣ OpenAI API Tutorial](notebooks/1.OpenAI_API_Tutorial.ipynb)

 In this first tutorial, you will call the OpenAI API with a prompt and print out the response you get from ChatGPT.
-We will be using gpt-3.5-turbo for this, but you can use other models you have accesss to as well.
+We will be using gpt-3.5-turbo for this, but you can use other models you have access to as well.

 You will learn the basic syntax and process of making a simple call to the OpenAI API, and the meaning of some parameters that we pass into the call.